Table of Contents

-By nesting in pre-existing tree cavities, often those excavated by woodpeckers, nuthatches can secure a predator-free area to raise chicks.
+Nuthatches have a ‘work smarter, not harder’ attitude when it comes to nesting.
+They nest in pre-existing tree cavities, often those excavated by woodpeckers, securing a predator-free area to raise chicks.

 A win-win for the nuthatch.
 A safe place to nest without expending lots of energy.
 Now that’s smart.